Advanced Prompting

 Self-Consistency

-1. Ask the same question 3-5 times (new conversation each time)
+1. Ask the same question 3 to 5 times in fresh conversations

 2. Compare responses

-When to use: High-stakes decisions, complex reasoning, when accuracy matters more than speed.
+Use it for high-stakes decisions, complex reasoning, and times when accuracy matters more than speed.

 Prompt Chaining

-The Idea: Break complex tasks into a sequence of simpler prompts, passing output from one to the next.
+Break a complex task into a sequence of simpler prompts, passing the output of one into the next.

 Example: Writing a Blog Post